dirkdd/Advanced-Vibe-Coding-Enterprise/README.md

 git clone https://github.com/dirkdd/advanced-vibe-coding-enterprise.git
 ```

-2. Familiarize yourself with the Methodology.md document to understand the core principles.
+2. Familiarize yourself with the `documentation/methodology.md` document to understand the core principles.
-3. When starting a new project, follow the Prompt Chain Implementation document, beginning with the Baseline Configuration prompts.
+3. When starting a new project, follow the `documentation/prompt-chain-implementation.md` document, beginning with the Baseline Configuration prompts.
+4. Refer to the example implementations in `examples/` for practical demonstrations.

 ## How to Use with Cursor